markdibarry/game-dialog/docs/README.md

 Bartender: I can only serve you drinks if you have a library card.
     if $has_library_card
     ?
 I'm a long-time patron.
         Bartender: OH.
 Excuse me!
-How embarassing for me.
+How embarrassing for me.
     ?
 Let me speak to your manager.
         Bartender: I AM the manager! [end]
 Bartender: What'll you have?